OSK-GITHUBB/Final-Project/README.md

 Part 2 - Codigo:

-Codigo CIDL is used.
+Codigo CIDL (Código Interface Description Language) is used to create this project on solana.

-Open codigo and upload
+Open codigo and create nft.yaml as shown.

+Run "codigo solana generate nft.yaml"

+We will write logic to 3 files as shown ................

+Run cargo build-sbf